 Forest management in the eastern United States is faced with many modern challenges.
 Professional foresters have an innovative set of management options for the maintenance of healthy forest ecosystems.
 But some options raise public objections when applied to public lands (e.g., types of timber harvest, prescribed fire) and the effects of some management options on forests and their native inhabitants are poorly understood.
 Moreover, forest lands in the eastern and Midwestern United States primarily are in small privately-owned parcels that change ownership relatively frequently.
 These lands are often managed for short-term financial gains rather than long-term sustainability.

 As populations of some forest organisms decline, restrictions on landowners may increase because species become classified as endangered or threatened (e.g., the Indiana bat), while increasing populations of other species (white-tailed deer, invasive plants) create economic and ecological challenges.
 These problems are compounded by the lack of scientifically rigorous research on the overall impacts of forest management on the effected ecosystems and their components.
-To address this set of issues, the HEE, a long-term, large-scale experimental study of forest management and its impacts, was initiated in 2006.
+To address this set of issues, the Hardwood Ecosystem Experiment (HEE), a long-term, large-scale experimental study of forest management and its impacts, was initiated in 2006.

 Many of Indiana’s forests have been dominated by oak and hickory trees for thousands of years.
 The historical conditions that shaped today’s forests have changed, altering forest composition and leading land managers to wonder what can be done to maintain oak and hickory forests for the future.
 The Hardwood Ecosystem Experiment: 2006-2016 provides an overview of findings for the first 10 years of the HEE, 100 year project.